Desert Biking Club Of Kuwait

 Choosing your bike

-New mountain bikes can cost as little as $100 (KD30) but these are really only suitable for pottering around your neighbourhood or light recreational use.
-They usually have heavy steel frames and cheap components.
+New mountain (style) bikes can cost as little as $100 (KD30) but these are really only suitable for pottering around your neighbourhood or light recreational use.
+They usually have heavy frames and cheap components.
 You will soon find one of these hard work and uncomfortable, especially off road.
 It will also soon prove to be unreliable and difficult to repair.
-Good quality bikes have frames made from high grade steel or, more usually these days, aluminium and, at the top end, carbon fibre.
-These are considerably lighter and have better quality components such as wheels, brakes and gears.
+Good quality bikes have lightweight frames made from high grade steel or, more usually, aluminium and, at the top end, carbon fibre, plus better quality components such as wheels, brakes and gears.

-Only a few good brands are available here but there is usually something for most people’s requirements and budget.
-Spend some time looking.
-But if you see something you really like, buy it quickly; it might be gone soon.
-Do not expect too much product knowledge or technical expertise.
+Only a few good brands are available here, but there is usually something for most people’s requirements and budget.
+Do not expect much product knowledge, reliable advice or technical expertise in local shops.

-Good quality entry level mountain bikes cost around KD150.
-Better ones are available but it may not be worth spending more than KD400 until you are sure you’ll retain the enthusiasm!
+Good quality entry-level mountain bikes currently cost around KD220.
+Better ones are available but it may not be worth spending more than KD400 until you are sure that you’ll retain the enthusiasm or have a better idea of your requirements.
+Second hand bargains can sometimes be found but they are rare.

-Extreme Sports Salmiyah, Hamad Al Mubarak St, next to SANA (now Red Tag) Building.
+Extreme Sports Salmiyah, Hamad Al Mubarak St, next to Jothen Gallery and Red Tag (SANA).
 Smaller version of above.
-Tel.
+Helpful assistant, Tel.
 2575 5898.

-Bike and Toy Souk in Sharq, many toy shops and chain stores such as Ace Hardware and Sultan Centre have very cheap bikes.
-Again, these are usually unsuitable for off road riding or club rides and a false economy.
+Bike and Toy Souk in Sharq; many toy shops; plus chain stores such as Ace Hardware and Sultan Centre have very cheap bikes.
+Rarely of a good enough quality for off road riding or suitable for club rides.
+Usually a false economy.

 Bike Parts and accessories

-Helmets, lights, pumps, gloves, Camelbaks, car racks, tyres, inner tubes and Slime available from Go Sports, Extreme and Bike Doctor.
-Good tyres, clothing and spare parts beyond the most basic are difficult to find.
+Helmets, lights, pumps, gloves, Camelbaks, car racks, tyres, inner tubes and Slime etc are usually available from Decathlon.
+Extreme has range of clothing.
+Ace has lubes.
+Good tyres, clothing and spare parts beyond the most basic are often difficult to find here.

 Useful websites